MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we have introduced multiplier-less integer-based (MINT) quantization for both the weights and the membrane potentials of SNNs.
-By sharing the quantization scale between the weights and membrane potentials and transforming the LIF update equations, we are able to significantly compress the memory footprint of SNNs while dodging all the hardware overheads brought by the original uniform quantization.
-Our method achieves comparable accuracy to full-precision baselines and other state-of-the-art SNN quantization methods.
-At the same time, our method achieves a smaller memory footprint by quantizing the membrane potential, which is a memory-hungry quantity that has been mostly neglected in prior works.
-Our MINT method also achieves huge hardware resource reduction at deployment time on several existing SNN hardware platforms due to the elimination of multipliers and floating-point units.

-In conclusion, our proposed MINT quantization method offers a practical and effective solution for reducing the memory footprint and hardware resource requirements of SNNs without sacrificing accuracy.
-Our method has the potential to enable the deployment of large-scale SNNs on resource-constrained devices, opening up new possibilities for SNN-based edge computing.
+In this paper, we presented the multiplier-less integer-based (MINT) quantization method for SNNs, which compresses both weights and membrane potentials.
+By sharing the quantization scale and transforming the LIF update equations, MINT significantly reduces the memory footprint of SNNs without incurring hardware overheads associated with scaling factors in conventional quantization.
+Our approach achieves accuracy comparable to full-precision baselines and other state-of-the-art SNN quantization methods.
+In conclusion, MINT provides a practical solution for minimizing memory footprint and hardware requirements of SNNs without compromising accuracy, opening up new possibilities for efficient SNN-based edge computing.